 Bear off to downwind course and set both barberhauls in broad reach position.
 (Loosen the backstay clipped to the main sheet as kickenstrap and remount the backstay on the top shroud).
+It is IMPORTANT to loosen the mast controller.
 Now everything is ready and you slowly jibe to your new course and at the same time jibe the main under control to the other side.
 All this while the spinnaker still pulls, if it is very windy pull the main sheet tight when jibing and slack again afterwards.
 This way you avoid the so called "bang"-jibing that can smash everything. the new leeward barberhaul is loosened again and the job is done.